 Once you know what you will sell and have a general idea of what will set you apart, it’s time to establish some basic branding.

 A brand is the identity or personality of a company or product.
 This includes the look, feel, and story.
 You probably have a favorite brand of jeans or car or floor cleaner.
 The brand is a way of separating a specific line of products with a cohesive story.
 Branding is the creation of that story through look, feel and tone.
 Your branding should tell shoppers about your shop without actually telling them.
 You can do this by establishing a logo, a color scheme and tone for your written copy.

 Name your brand

 Your store’s name can be something fun or funny or something simple — it’s up to you!
 And don’t get upset if the store name is already taken when you are signing up!
-You only need to set a store name the URL of your store (the address people will see at the top of their browser when they land on your Etsy shop page), but can title it anything you want.
-For example, my colleague has a store named “Bee Crafty” but her URL is /BeeCraftyByBritt because “Bee Crafty” was taken.
+You only need to set a store name for the URL of your store (the address people will see at the top of their browser when they land on your Etsy shop page) but can title it anything you want.
+For example, my colleague has a store named “Bee Crafty,” but her URL is /BeeCraftyByBritt because “Bee Crafty” was taken.
 No matter what you choose, you can make it work.
 Just be sure the URL choice reflects the store name in some way.